AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Debugging
 *********

-GPS also serves as a graphical front-end for text-based debuggers such as GDB.
-If you understand the basics of the underlying debugger used by GPS, you will better understand how GPS works and what kind of functionality it provides.
+GNAT Studio also serves as a graphical front-end for text-based debuggers such as GDB.
+If you understand the basics of the underlying debugger used by GNAT Studio, you will better understand how GNAT Studio works and what kind of functionality it provides.

 Please refer to the debugger-specific documentation, e.g. the GNAT User's Guide (chapter *Running and Debugging Ada Programs*), or the GDB documentation for more details.

-Debugging is tightly integrated with other components of GPS.
+Debugging is tightly integrated with other components of GNAT Studio.
 For example, you can edit files and navigate through your sources while debugging.

 .. index:: menu; debug --> initialize
 .. index:: menu; debug --> debug --> load file